jlu5/SupyPlugins/Weather/README.md

-# Limnoria plugin for Weather Underground
+# [DEPRECATED] Limnoria plugin for Weather Underground

+Update 201903: Weather Underground has shut down free weather access, so this plugin will no longer be maintained.
+See the [NuWeather](../NuWeather) plugin for an alternative using other backends.

 ## Installation